jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-14-ch04-evaluate_programs.md

 eligible, and will greatly shape where the program dollars (tax credits) are allocated.

-\#\#\#\#Recipient and Non-Recipient Tracts:
+#### Recipient and Non-Recipient Tracts:

-Here is the hard part about evaluating economic development investments
-- they try to target the projects that have the greatest potential to succeed, so by design you have sorted the sample.
+Here is the hard part about evaluating economic development investments: they try to target the projects that have the greatest potential to succeed, so by design you have sorted the sample.
 It’s similar to the challenge of trying to decide if Harvard provides a better education than a high-performing public university.
 Harvard has selected students